nating/cs-exams/assets/solutions/artificial-intelligence/artificial-intelligence.md

 ### 1e)
 How is exponentiation relevant to SAT and polynomial time computability?
-- The process for finding assignments which satisfy the expression (2^n) is an exponential problem in terms of both time and space.
+- The process for finding assignments which satisfy an expression takes exponential time, as there are 2<sup>n</sup> combinations of values for the boolean variables.

 ### 1f)
 What is a binary decision diagram (BDD), and what does it mean to be ordered and reduced?